hugoasaas/grails4-primefaces-demo/README.md

 ## Dependencies

-This plugin was written and tested with Grails 4.0.0.M2 and Java 8u131.
+This plugin was written and tested with Grails 4.0.0.M2 and Java 8.0.202 (AdoptOpenJDK, HotSpot JVM)

 ## Running the Example Interface